rudywaltz/custom-element-workshop/04/README.md

 ## Knowledge

 ### Cleanup

-`disconnectedCallback` run after the component detached from a DOM (the bubbling not working, the parent element not catch the event itself).
+`disconnectedCallback` runs after the component gets detached from the DOM (bubbling is not working, the parent element cannot catch the event).

-Usually use for a cleanup.
+Usually we use this callback for a cleanups.

 ```js
   disconnectedCallback() {}
 ```

 ### Interaction
-If you wanna made interactive component, you must fire event, if something happend.
-You have two main option. you fire all event on your parent component and communicate what happend (like event name and detail).
+If you want to make an interactive component, you must fire an event if something is happened.
+You have two main options.
+You fire all your events on your parent component and communicate what happend (like event name and detail).

 ```js
 new CustomEvent('clicked', {